Fuzzwad/Fuzzbar/Readme.md

 # Fuzzbar

-Fuzzbar is a hecking taskbar in rainmeter, built to completely replace the stock windows taskbar.
+Fuzzbar is a hecking taskbar in rainmeter, made to entirely replace the stock windows taskbar.
 It's built entirely off Mr. Ashtefere's (jonseppanen) skeleton.
 As of right now it's still pretty much a skeleton.
 But stuff is getting added, I swear.

 ### Let me tell you it's features!